sheisc/COMP9024/Sorting/BubbleSort/README.md

     2. Array in C (used as data structures for bubble sort)

+    3. If, for/while, function, and call stack

-    3. The algorithm of bubble sort
+    4. The algorithm of bubble sort

-    4. Pointer arithmetic in *(ptr + i)
+    5. Pointer arithmetic in *(ptr + i)

-    5. Why Swap2(int a, int b) doesn't work?
+    6. Why Swap2(int a, int b) doesn't work?

                                              COMP9024